George J. Mitchell: Personal life

-Association with Jeffrey Epstein and alleged sex ring involvement
+Association with Jeffrey Epstein

-Virginia Giuffre, a woman who had long claimed that disgraced financier and convicted sex offender Jeffrey Epstein forced her to have sex with powerful men, named Mitchell in documents unsealed on August 9, 2019 (a day before Epstein's death), by a Federal court in the Southern District of New York.
+Virginia Giuffre, a woman who had long claimed that disgraced financier and convicted sex offender Jeffrey Epstein forced her to have sex with powerful men, named Mitchell in documents unsealed on August 9, 2019, a day before Epstein's death, by a Federal court in the Southern District of New York.
 The papers included affidavits and depositions of key witnesses in a 2015 lawsuit that Giuffre filed against Epstein and his associate Ghislaine Maxwell.
 Giuffre accused the two individuals of sex-trafficking her to high-profile individuals, including Mitchell, in the early 2000s while she was underage.
 Mitchell denied ever having met or spoken with Giuffre, and stated that he became aware of Epstein's criminal prosecution only through the media.

 On November 30, 2021, Epstein's former pilot Larry Visoski alleged Mitchell was one of the people he recalled flying on one of Epstein's private planes, but claimed to have never seen sexual activity nor indication that such activity had taken place.

 In her posthumous October 2025 memoir Nobody's Girl: A Memoir of Surviving Abuse and Fighting for Justice, Giuffre reiterated her accusation about being directed to have sex with Mitchell.
-However, Mitchell was not among the people who were listed in Epstein's personal contact book and flight logs, with the full list of names in both the flight logs and contact book being published by The Independent on November 12, 2025.
+Mitchell was not among the people who were listed in Epstein's personal contact book and flight logs, with the full list of names in both the flight logs and contact book being published by The Independent on November 12, 2025.

+In 2025, a redacted copy of Jeffrey Epstein's birthday book from 2003 was released, which contained a note from Mitchell.

+Following the 2026 release of additional Epstein-related documents showing additional correspondence between Epstein and Mitchell following Epstein's conviction, Queen’s University Belfast announced it would sever institutional ties with Mitchell, removing his name from the Institute for Global Peace, Security and Justice and removing a commemorative bust from campus.
+The university stated that while no findings of wrongdoing had been made against Mitchell, it concluded that continuing to honour him was no longer appropriate in light of the material released and with consideration for victims and survivors.
+Mitchell’s spokesperson reiterated his denial of Giuffre’s allegations and stated that Mitchell “profoundly regrets” his past association with Epstein and condemns Epstein’s actions.
+The US-Ireland Alliance decided to rename a scholarship that had been known as the "George J Mitchell Scholarship Program" based on the allegations of abuse toward Virginia Giuffre.
+Mitchell also resigned as Honorary Chair of the Mitchell Institute, and the Institute announced that it would begin a process to consider changing its name.